imos64/docker-kubernetes-course/43_lrs_disk/Readme.md

 In this lab, we'll mount an LRS Azure Disk with a deployment.
 Then we will simulate a zone or node failure.
 We will see how the LRS Disk will stik into its availability zone.

+## Plan
+0. Setup demo environment
+1. Deploy a sample deployment with PVC (Azure Disk with LRS)
+2. Simulate node failure (delete node)
+3. Resolving the issue (adding nodes in the same AZ)

 ## 0. Setup demo environment

 ```powershell